Fresh or Frozen Broccoli in Casserole?

 Step-by-Step: How to Use Fresh Broccoli Instead of Frozen in a Casserole

-If you prefer using fresh broccoli, here are the steps to prepare it for a perfect casserole:
+If you prefer using fresh broccoli, here are the steps to prepare it for a perfect casserole.
+Whether you choose fresh or frozen broccoli in casserole, proper preparation is the key to achieving a delicious dish.

 1. Preheat the Oven: First, set your oven to the temperature listed in your recipe.